elhassane1230/nbody3d-optimization/README.md

-# N-body 3D — Optimization Study
+# N-body 3D: Optimization Study

-A step-by-step performance optimization of a 3D **N-body** gravitational simulation in C, taking the naive `O(N²)` direct-sum solver from a scalar baseline to a hand-vectorized, multi-threaded implementation — and measuring the gain at every step across **three compilers** (GCC, Clang, Intel `icx`).
+A step-by-step performance optimization of a 3D **N-body** gravitational simulation in C, taking the naive `O(N²)` direct-sum solver from a scalar baseline to a hand-vectorized, multi-threaded implementation, and measuring the gain at every step across **three compilers** (GCC, Clang, Intel `icx`).

 ![Language](https://img.shields.io/badge/language-C-blue)